Not my king

-I finished curating the mixtape Not my king while living in Somio, outskirts of Xixon, however most of the inspiration came from our times living in the caravan in the meadow.
+I finished curating the mixtape Not my king while living in the outskirts of Xixón, however, most of the inspiration came from our times living in the caravan in the meadow.

 Fémina: Los senos (Argentina, 2011)